saucelabs/sauce-docs/docs/performance/analyze.md

 ### Performance Score

 A performance score is a rating between 0 and 100 indicating how well your page is performing compared to the industry standard.
-0 is the lowest possible score and indicates a serious performance issue, while 100 indicates a top-performing application.
+0 is the lowest possible score and indicates a serious performance issue, while 100 indicates a top-performing app.

 The metric is similar to the performance score you can find in a [Google Lighthouse Report](https://developers.google.com/web/tools/lighthouse).
 The scoring distribution is a log-normal distribution derived from the performance metrics of real website performance data on HTTPArchive.